×

 Clearly, the implications of HP-UX End of Support can lead to unfavorable circumstances for organizations.
 Knowing the degree of risk is extremely important because this will help you determine the course of action.

-1. Identify Critical Systems: List everything that needs HP-UX to work.
+1. Identify Critical Systems: List everything that HP-UX needs to work.
 This means programs, databases, and anything else important for your business.
 Knowing what’s crucial helps you figure out what might go wrong if support ends.

 2. Check How Much You Rely on Them: Think about how much you use these HP-UX systems every day.
 Ask yourself: